kennedydmb/pizza-database-project/README.md

 The ability to not only delete pizzas, but archive pizzas.
 If the database was used for training purposes, then seasonal pizzas could be archived and brought back at a later date.

+#### Edit permissions
+Currently any user can edit any pizza, in future only the user that created the recipe could edit the recipe.

 #### Change User Password
 At the moment users cannot change their password.
 But will in future.